History of Duke Blue Devils football: Steve Spurrier era (1987–1989)

 Spurrier's first season in 1987 resulted in a 5–6 record.
 The Blue Devils began the season with three wins; defeating Colgate, Northwestern and Vanderbilt.
 Spurrier's squad then suffered through a four-game losing streak.
 After defeating Georgia Tech on Halloween, Duke lost its next two before defeating North Carolina in the season finale.
 Spurrier's squad began the 1988 season by defeating Northwestern, Tennessee, The Citadel, Virginia and Vanderbilt.
-After losing to #11 Clemson and Maryland, the Blue Devils defeated Georgia Tech, tied NC State and defeated North Carolina.
+After losing to No. 11 Clemson and Maryland, the Blue Devils defeated Georgia Tech, tied NC State and defeated North Carolina.
 Spurrier's last season in 1989 was an 8–4 mark.
-Duke began their season by losing to South Carolina, defeating Northwestern, losing to #17 Tennessee and losing to Virginia.
-The following week, Spurrier's Blue Devils stunned #7 Clemson by a score of 21–17 that would begin a seven-game winning streak.
+Duke began their season by losing to South Carolina, defeating Northwestern, losing to No. 17 Tennessee and losing to Virginia.
+The following week, Spurrier's Blue Devils stunned No. 7 Clemson by a score of 21–17 that would begin a seven-game winning streak.
 The win is Duke's last win over a top 10 ranked opponent to date.
-Duke followed up the Clemson win with wins over Army, Maryland, Georgia Tech, Wake Forest, #22 NC State and North Carolina (by a score of 41–0).
+Duke followed up the Clemson win with wins over Army, Maryland, Georgia Tech, Wake Forest, No. 22 NC State and North Carolina (by a score of 41–0).
 The Blue Devils then made their first bowl appearance since 1960 in the All-American Bowl, losing to Texas Tech by a score of 49–21.

 In what would become a recurring trend at most of his coaching stops, Spurrier's teams regularly beat their biggest rivals while he brashly "needled" them with jokes and "zingers" that were amusing to his fans but infuriating to opponents.
 Spurrier's Duke squads went 3–0 against archrival North Carolina, including a 41–0 victory in Chapel Hill that clinched a share of the 1989 ACC title.
 At Spurrier's suggestion, that win was followed by a joyful team picture taken in front of the Kenan Memorial Stadium scoreboard, a photo that still rankles some Tar Heel supporters.

 After three seasons and a 20–13–1 overall record, and leading the Blue Devils to seemingly unheard of football success, Spurrier left Duke after the 1989 season to accept the head football coaching position at his alma mater Florida, where he would cement his legacy as one of college football's greatest head coaches.
 Spurrier is the last head football coach to date to leave Duke with a winning record.
-The 1989 ACC co-championship was the last title, shared or outright, by any school in the state of North Carolina in the pre-championship game era, and would be the last title for a North Carolina-based team until Wake Forest won their second ACC Title in 2006.
+The 1989 ACC co-championship was the last title, shared or outright, by any school in the state of North Carolina in the pre-championship game era, and would be the last title for a North Carolina–based team until Wake Forest won their second ACC Title in 2006.